Manish0511/newr1-Adminator-admin-dashboard-master/README.md

+# React saas admin panel(Continue)
+This is react js with redux toolkit saas admin panel for demo purpose only.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.